equalitie/ouinet/README.md

-Then, if `$SDK_PARENT_DIR` is the directory where you want Ouinet's build script to place Android SDK downloads (so that you can reuse them between container runs), you may start a temporary emulator container like this:
+Then, if `$SDK_PARENT_DIR` is the directory where you want Ouinet's build script to place Android SDK downloads (so that you can reuse them between container runs or from an existing Ouinet build), you may start a temporary emulator container like this:

     $ sudo docker run --rm -it \
           --mount type=bind,source="$(realpath "$SDK_PARENT_DIR")",target=/mnt \